The Washburn Trail will be closed for rehabilitation on Wednesday 9/28/16 from 9:00 a.m. to 3:00 p.m. Please seek alternate trails in the park.

 Archery only.
 10/1 - 12/22/2015 – May enter woods ½ hour before sunrise to set up and exit by sunset.
 Permit required – unlimited.

 Spring Turkey – shotgun only, (no weekends or holidays).
 No youth hunt.
 May 1-May 27, 2016.
 May enter woods ½ hour before sunrise until noon.
 Permit is required – limited to first 200 hunters.

 All permits are available exactly 1 month prior to opening day for their respective season.

-JUST OFF BROADWAY will present this performance with the ruins of Bannerman Castle as a backdrop. $65.
-Boat ride to island departs from Beacon Institute Dock, located near Beacon Train Station.
+Theatre on the Road Presents POE'S LAST MYSTERY on Bannerman Island. $65.
+Boat ride to island leaves from Beacon Institute Dock, near the Beacon Train Station.
 Full details & registration at www.bannermancastle.org.
-Another performance will be on Sept.
-18th.

-This event includes: A 30-minute boat ride over to Bannerman Island aboard the Estuary Steward during which you will learn all about the island and its history; A self-guided tour of the island in which you will visit the famous Bannerman Castle ruins; A live concert performance of Camelot by JUST OFF BROADWAY.
+This event includes: a 30-minute boat ride over to Bannerman Island aboard the Estuary Steward during which you will learn all about the island and its history; a self-guided tour of the island in which you will visit the famous Bannerman Castle ruins; and a live performance of "Poe's Last Mystery" with Theatre on the Road.

-The Bannerman Island Performer's Concert Series will have Four Outstanding Shows in 2016.
+The Bannerman Island Performer's Concert Series presents Four Outstanding Shows in 2016.
 Buy all Four Shows and get $5.00 off each ticket!
 Call (845) 834-4200 and mention the "subscription" for this deal.